-Armed with nothing but video cameras, solar-powered laptops, and satellite phones, Boyette and the Nuba Reports team risk their lives to expose the government’s brutal and indiscriminate bombing campaigns.
+Armed with nothing but video cameras, solar-powered laptops, and satellite phones, Boyette and the Nuba Reports team risk their lives to expose the government’s indiscriminate bombing campaigns.
 Nuba Reports produces short documentary videos about attacks on civilians and the growing famine that was exacerbated when aid groups were forced by the violence to evacuate the region.

 12 Years a Slave

 American popular culture has the power to move and educate millions of people—here at home, and around the world.
 Each year, the Sidney Lumet Award honors a work of popular culture that raises awareness about human rights and advances popular understanding of the most pressing political and social issues of our time.

 This year, we honor the Academy Award-winning film 12 Years a Slave, for its powerful portrayal of the scourge of slavery and the unspeakable toll it took on the human spirit.
 The film is an important reminder of a painful part of our history as a nation.
 But it also reminds us as Americans of our historic obligation to confront modern-day slavery—known as human trafficking—a contemporary crime that claims an estimated 21 million victims a year worldwide.
 12 Years a Slave is making a meaningful difference on this issue: the power of the film, and its reach, have motivated audiences to demand effective action to end modern-day slavery.

 Highlights from the 2013 Human Rights First Award Dinner

 Dr. Denis Mukwege is a gynecologist and activist in the Democratic Republic of Congo (the DRC), a place the United Nations has called “the rape capital of the world.”
 A leading expert in a grim specialty, Dr. Mukwege has devoted the last 15 years to healing women who have been traumatized by rape and calling for those who commit this horrific crime to be brought to justice.